BrazilianHomewrecker/gosimulator/README.md

 **App crashes when I press START**

 Make sure you haven't left Transfer or Evolve CP empty!
 Check all your settings before trying again!
+If you are using a custom route make sure there are no empty spaces in .txt file!

 **I am receiving errors, force closes, etc:**